sennosays/project/README.md

 Note that to run mc_test.jl, run_npoints_dependence.jl, and tests.jl one should include the locations for parallel_diffusion_solvers.jl and diffusion_solvers.jl in the command line.
 For example:

-julia -p 3 -L diffusion_solvers.jl -L parallel_diffusion_solvers.jl run_procs_dependence.jl
+julia -p 3 -L diffusion_solvers.jl -L parallel_diffusion_solvers.jl run_npoints_dependence.jl

 Please send all comments or concerns to